 - His Stand doesn't fully manifest itself when summoned and only uses a simple chop attack with speed and strength relative to the attack button pressed.

-- It also has dashing spear and chop attacks, while attacking with Forward held.
+- It also has a dashing spear and chop attacks, while attacking with forwarding held.

 - He only crawls inside his Stand during special and Super moves.

 - All of his special moves cause him to hop into his Stand and launch an unblockable, uninterruptable attack that does just short of 1/4 of the opponent's health bar.

 - He only has two Supers – one that causes his Stand (with him inside) to spiral inward toward the center of the area and one causes it to zoom through the left, center, and right (or vice-versa) of the middle of the area